arlw87/photoFrame/README.md

 # photoFrame
 An internet connected digital photo frame using python 3

-See Description document in Repo.
+See Description of Digital Photo Frame for the Elderly PDF document in Repo.